NCATSTranslator/minihackathons/2021-12_demo/workflowD/README.md

 3. Why are serum kynurenine and tryptophan in COVID-19 patients anti-correlated?
-4. A patient has very high ferritin levels and a biotech contact says that metformin should lower ferritin.
+4. A patient has very high ferritin levels and a biotech contact says that metformin may lower ferritin.
 Can we determine why?

 These queries were reverse-engineered from the neighborhood explorer tool that gives GUI access to (SPOKE)[https://spoke.rbvi.ucsf.edu/], and